Oscar Pistorius: Murder of Reeva Steenkamp

 In the early morning of Thursday, 14 February 2013, Pistorius shot and killed Reeva Steenkamp at his home in Pretoria.
 Pistorius admitted that he shot Steenkamp four times, causing her death, but claimed he mistook her for a possible intruder.

-Pistorius's murder trial began on 3 March 2014 in the Pretoria High Court.
-On 20 May 2014, the trial proceedings were adjourned until 30 June to enable Pistorius to undergo psychiatric evaluation to establish whether he could be held criminally responsible for shooting Steenkamp.
+His murder trial began on 3 March 2014 in the Pretoria High Court.
+On 20 May, the trial proceedings were adjourned until 30 June to enable Pistorius to undergo psychiatric evaluation to establish whether he could be held criminally responsible for shooting Steenkamp.
 Judge Thokozile Masipa agreed to a request for the evaluation by prosecutor Gerrie Nel after forensic psychiatrist Merryll Vorster testified for the defence that she had diagnosed Pistorius with generalised anxiety disorder.
-On 30 June 2014, the trial resumed after the evaluation reports said Pistorius could be held criminally responsible.
-The state prosecutor was quoted as saying, "Mr. Pistorius did not suffer from a mental illness or defect that would have rendered him not criminally responsible for the offence charged."
+On 30 June 2014 the trial resumed after the evaluation reports said Pistorius could be held criminally responsible with the state prosecutor saying that Pistorius "did not suffer from a mental illness or defect that would have rendered him not criminally responsible for the offence charged".
 The defense closed its case on 8 July and closing arguments were heard on 7 and 8 August.

 On 12 September, Pistorius was found guilty of culpable homicide and one firearm-related charge of reckless endangerment related to discharging a firearm in a restaurant.
 He was found not guilty of two other firearm-related charges relating to possession of illegal ammunition and firing a firearm through the sunroof of a car.
 On 21 October 2014, he received a prison sentence of a maximum of five years for culpable homicide and a concurrent three-year suspended prison sentence for the separate reckless endangerment conviction.